 - The Next Generation of Homebuyers is Here… Are You Reaching Them?

 As we mentioned previously, email marketing is an essential part of your lead nurturing process and can keep prospective customers in the loop with what’s going on in the housing industry and your company’s building endeavors.
-Of course, like any tool in your marketing toolkit, email marketing has a place and a time in your buyer’s journey.
+Like any tool in your marketing toolkit, email marketing has a place and a time in your buyer’s journey.
 Specifically, email marketing is geared towards the information hungry buyer during the attraction phase.

 - Drip Email Marketing vs. Lead Nurturing Campaigns; When to Use Each